TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 NOAA.gov and most associated web sites
 are unavailable.

-Only web sites necessary to protect lives
+Specific NOAA web sites necessary to protect lives
-and property will be maintained.
+and property are operational and will be maintained.

 See Weather.gov for critical weather
 information or contact USA.gov for more